Man rescued by Coast Guard wanted in bizarre fish incident

 Associated Press

-Officers had been looking for the man since Wednesday, when an acquaintance alerted them to a video he had posted on social media of himself leaving the fish at the house and then dancing around the property, said Astoria Police Chief Stacy Kelly.
+Officers had been looking for the man since Wednesday, when an acquaintance alerted them to a video he posted on social media of himself leaving the fish at the house and then dancing around the property, Astoria Police Chief Stacy Kelly said.

-Early Friday afternoon, the Coast Guard shared stunning video of a rescue made a few hours earlier, in which a newly minted rescue swimmer lowered by cable from a helicopter swam to a 35-feet (11-meter) yacht that was struggling in heavy surf.
-As the swimmer approached the vessel, a large wave slammed into it, rolling the boat completely over and throwing the man onboard into the water.

-The swimmer reached the man and pulled him to safety.
-The helicopter crew flew him to Coast Guard Base Astoria, where medics treated him for mild hypothermia and transported him to a local hospital.

 Kelly identified the man as Jericho Labonte, 35, of Victoria, British Columbia.
 Labonte is also wanted in British Columbia on criminal harassment, mischief and failure to comply cases from last fall, Kelly said.

-The mouth of the Columbia, the largest North American river that flows into the Pacific Ocean, has such notoriously rough seas that it is known as “the graveyard of the Pacific.”
-The Coast Guard was conducting several trainings nearby when the mayday call from the yacht came in at about 10 a.m.
-Friday, said Petty Officer Michael Clark.
+The mouth of the Columbia, the largest North American river flowing into the Pacific Ocean, is known as “the graveyard of the Pacific” for its notoriously rough seas.
+The Coast Guard received the yacht’s mayday call around 10 a.m.
+Friday while conducting trainings nearby, Petty Officer Michael Clark said.

-The mayday call contained no information about vessel location or what the problem was, but the agency was able to triangulate roughly where the call was coming from, Clark said.
-Crews on vessels and in a helicopter who happened to be training nearby responded.
+The mayday contained no information about location or the specific problem, but the agency roughly triangulated the vessel’s location and nearby boat crews and a helicopter responded.

-They found the yacht, the P/C Sandpiper, taking on water in 20-foot (6-meter) seas — meaning the height of a wave from the previous trough could be as much as 40 feet (12 meters), Clark said.
+They found the P/C Sandpiper yacht taking on water in 20-foot (6-meter) seas, meaning the height of a wave from the previous trough could be as much as 40 feet (12 meters), Clark said.

-The rescue swimmer — who was on his first rescue just after graduating from the Coast Guard’s rescue swimmer program — was lowered from the helicopter by a cable.
-As he neared the vessel, the man on board climbed onto the stern, preparing to get into the water.

-But just then a huge wave slammed the boat, throwing him into the surf.
+Walton, who only recently graduated from the Coast Guard’s rescue swimmer program, was lowered from the helicopter by a cable.
+Labonte climbed onto the stern and prepared to enter the water just as a huge wave slammed the craft, throwing him into the surf.
 The wave struck so violently that the vessel rolled completely over and wound up floating upright.

-The swimmer managed to locate the man in the surf and pulled him to safety.

-“It’s a bit of a christening for a new rescue swimmer,” Clark said.
+Walton said in an interview Friday that he planned to reach the man, get him in the water and hook him to a cable attached to the helicopter.
+Instead, the wave hit.

+“I kind of got thrown around a little bit by the wave.
+When I came up I noticed the boat was pretty much in shambles,” Walton said.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.